The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Supporting information

-\sdescription{The online supplementary materials contain proof of Theorem 1 (Appendix A), non-centrality parameter computation for correctly specified genetic models (Appendix B) and for misspecified genetic models (Appendix C), and additional figures (Appendix D).} \end{supplement}
+The online supplementary materials contain proof of Theorem 1 in Appendix A, additional results of the power study in Appendix B, computations of the non-centrality parameters for correctly specified genetic models in Appendix C and for misspecified genetic models in Appendix D, and additional figures in Appendix E.